reagan-lopez/csc/README.md

    - Removed original purchase records (`Returned = 0`) for `OrderID`, `ProductID` combinations that have already been returned (`Returned = 1`).
    - Converted date columns into datetime format.
    - Derived `CustomerAge` column, indicating customer age during order, calculated as (`OrderDate - CustomerBirthDate) / 365`).
    - Excluded columns such as `ID` and `OrderDate` that offer no contribution to the target variable.
+Also excluded `CustomerID`.
    - **Note:** The `OrderDate` would have been relevant if the orders were recent and if the minimum return day policy had been stipulated in the requirement.
    - Enabled One-Hot Encoding for categorical features like `CustomerState`, `ProductDepartment`, `ProductSize`, and `ProductID`.
-   - Enabled Binning for the `CustomerAge` column using bins (0, 18, 30, 40, 50, 60, 70, inf).
-   - Enabled Target Encoding on `CustomerID`, set to the mean of the `Returned` values.

 3. Following thorough comparison, the **Random Forest Classifier** was selected as the optimal choice, based on an assessment of scores with other classifiers.
 To initiate the training process, execute [src/training.py](src/training.py):